TheSilvered/FastMathTeX/README.md

 ## How to use

-You are given a prompt where you can input a custom syntax, after you are done press `[Enter]` and the TeX output will be shown.
+You are given a prompt where you can input a custom syntax, after you are done press `[Enter]` and the LaTeX output will be shown.
 Additionally it is copied to your clipboard with a dollar sign before and after.

-To exit write `exit` in the prompt.
+To exit write `'exit` in the prompt.

 ### FastMath syntax